wronrohn/RedditImageCrawler/README.md

 ## Usage

 1. Open app.py
-2. Change the name of the Subreddit on the 29th line of code.
+2. Change the name of the Subreddit(sub) on the 2nd line of code.
-3. On the 35th line of code change the Limit.
-Limit decides how many images you do want to download from a given subreddit.
+3. On the 3rd line of code change the Quantity.
+Quantity decides how many images you do want to download from a given subreddit.
 4. Open command line on your computer.
 5. Make sure you have python 3 installed.
 6. Write the command - python3 app.py